bhavikbhagwani/groupprojectG30/README.md

 ## HELP IN GAME, HOW TO PLAY AND OTHER COMMANDS

-You are free to type '?' or 'help' and a command afterwards to get a description of what the command does You can get the list of commands by typing '?' or 'help'
+You are free to type '?' or 'help' and a command afterwards to get a description of what the command does You can get the list of commands just by typing '?' or 'help'

 To start/restart the game you shall type 'start'.

-After this you should fill you name in and set the difficulty This difficulty manages the intelligence of the computer You can start/restart, change name and set difficulty anytime you want The previous 2 steps can be done faster by typint 'default' (play with default settings)
+After this you should fill you name in and set the difficulty This difficulty manages the intelligence of the computer

+You can start/restart, change name and set difficulty anytime you want

+The previous 2 steps can be done faster by typing 'default' (play with default settings)

 After this you can roll, hold or cheat using 'roll', 'hold', or 'cheat' If you cheat, your results and stats won't be stored/recorded.